MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-release-notes-1904.md

 - Improved resource throttling when a system is running at scale to protect against internal processes exhausting platform resources, resulting in failed operations in the portal.

 <!-- 1901,2,3 related hotfix -->
 - Fixed a bug in computing that blocked deallocating virtual machines.
-Previously, if a VM contains multiple large managed disks, deallocating the VM might fail with a timeout error.
+Previously, if a VM contained multiple large managed disks, deallocating the VM might have failed with a timeout error.

 ### Fixes